aeternity/protocol/channels/ON-CHAIN.md

 - `fee`: transaction fee
 - `nonce`: the `from_id` account nonce

-The `from_id` account MUST be a participant in the target channel.
+The `from_id` account MUST be a participant or a delegate in the target channel.
 The `payload` MUST be an off-chain state.
 It MUST provide correct authentication methods for both parties.
 It MUST be part of the same channel (containing same channel id) and it MUST have a `round` higher than the one currently recorded on-chain.

 This transaction MUST NOT trigger the `lock_period` and MUST NOT be used when the channel is in the closing state.
 It can be used to overwrite a state produced